Steak Topped with Bone Marrow Butter

 After the bone marrow has cooled, mix it with the remaining ingredients for the bone marrow butter in a small bowl.
 Form a log on wax paper, roll it up and twist the ends.
 A sushi mat works wells for this task.
 Refrigerate the bone marrow butter for at least an hour before serving.

-If you wonder about how to cook a filet mignon, this way is one of the best.
-Take your steaks out of the refrigerator and let them warm up a bit before grilling.
+If you are wondering about how to cook a filet mignon, this way is one of the best.
+Take your steaks out of the refrigerator and let them warm up for at least 30 minutes before grilling.
 Otherwise, you will have a 34˚F steak go on a 500˚F grill and by the time the inside reaches medium rare the outside will be far too done.

 Another great way to cook steaks is sous-vide with a reverse sear.
 This is becoming more common in the restaurant business.
-Steaks are sealed with a little butter in food saver bags and pre-cooked to about 120˚F in a water bath.
-Since the water is also 120˚F the steaks will never go beyond that.
-Simply pre-cook a steak in a sous-vide bath then finish it on a hot grill to char the outside and get some nice grill marks.
+Steaks are sealed with a little butter in food saver bags and pre-cooked to about 128˚F in a water bath.
+Since the water is also 128˚F the steaks will never go beyond that temperature.
+Simply pre-cook steaks in a sous-vide bath then finish them on a hot grill to char the outside and get some nice grill marks.
 You will never overcook a steak again.

 Equipment